bloomreach-forge/page-flow/src/site/markdown/install.md

 ### Dependencies in Content Delivery Web Application

-In either `site/components/pom.xml` in Hippo CMS v13 or `site/pom.xml` in the earlier versions, add the following dependency:
+In either `site/components/pom.xml` in projects created on brXM v13 or later or `site/pom.xml` in projects created on earlier versions, add the following dependency:

 ```xml